-This makes the QVM a powerful tool for testing quantum programs before executing them on the QPU.
+The QVM is a powerful tool for testing quantum programs before executing them on the QPU.

 '''

-qpu = get_qc(QPU_LATTICE_NAME)
+qc = get_qc("QuantumComputerName")

-qvm = get_qc(QPU_LATTICE_NAME, as_qvm=True)
+qc = get_qc("QuantumComputerName-qvm")

 '''

-By simply providing as\qvm=True, we get a QVM which will have the same topology as the named QPU.
-It's a good idea to run your programs against the QVM before booking QPU time to iron out bugs.
-To learn more about how to add noise models to your virtual QuantumComputer instance, check out Noise and Quantum Computation.
+By simply providing -qvm in the device name, all programs executed on this QVM will, have the same topology as the named QPU.
+To learn how to add noise models to your virtual QuantumComputer instance, check out Noise and Quantum Computation.